 “I’ve been involved all my life with people, healing and well-being.
 My experience with myself and with others in spiritual direction is that it’s a continuing invitation to see our lives the way God sees them—gentle nudges to change our perspective on how we live, gradually allowing God to help us grow in faithful love and service.
 My approach is based in the spirituality of Ignatius Loyola, an approach to living and praying that helps us keep our eyes open, waiting and watching for God to surprise and enliven us.
 My grace is not just understanding this theoretically, but actually seeing how God is personally revealed in real lives.”

-Barbara is available for Spiritual Direction, The Spiritual Exercises, and Personal Directed Retreats.
+Barbara offers Spiritual Direction, The Spiritual Exercises, and Personal Directed Retreats.